pabloabap/task-management-system/docs/DECISIONS.md

 - Django project structure, model and migration: Once infrastructure was ready I continued with this step as is crucial to have a project structure and a data model working garantee a good performance of the rest of the solution.
 I followed the sugestion of test subject but I decided to also include `api` folder inside `apps` folder  to have all api logics grouped.
 - Complete authentication system: Crucial to interact with the solution and log users interactions.
 The user can register, login and logout but refresh wasn't implemented as we implement BaseAuthentication, not TokenAuthentication.
-- CRUD endpoints: All User Management endpoints are available.
-Task Management endpoints are almost implemented, go to [API_DOCUMENTATION](./API_DOCUMENTATION.md) to see which ones.
-The other ones weren't implemented because a lack of time.
+- CRUD endpoints: All User Management and Task Management endpoints are implemented, go to [API_DOCUMENTATION](./API_DOCUMENTATION.md) to see details.
+Task Operations weren't implemented because a lack of time.
 - Basic frontend UI: '/tasks' and '/tasks/{int:id}' has a very humble HTML to see a list of tasks and task deatails.

 # Features skipped and why
+Because of lack of time I couldn't implement:
+- Basic API and frontend tests.
+- Celery tasks and scheduled jobs.
+- Filteringn and search API functionalities
+- Frontend forms to create tasks.
+- Kafka and Flask microservices.
+- Performance optimizations.
+- Deep testing.

+This lack of time was mainly caused by an unknowledge of the technologies that push me to speend a lot of time investigating about their user.

 # Time allocation breakdown